SS Anglo Saxon (1929): Landing

 I wondered if I was dreaming when I saw a strange face leaning over me.
-And then the whole horrid situation came back to me with all its vividness, and I suffered a severe misgiving, until the man started to talk to me and then I realised that we had had the good fortune to wash up on one of Britain’s far flung colonies.
+And then the whole horrid situation came back to me with all its vividness, and I suffered a severe misgiving, until the man started to talk to me and then I realised that we had had the good fortune to wash up on one of Britain's far flung colonies.

 My relief at the realisation that I was alive and safe on land among friends was indescribable.

 Both men were visited by the Duke of Windsor, then Governor, and the Duchess of Windsor.
 Roy Widdicombe recovered first and travelled from the Bahamas to New York.
 In February 1941, he boarded the Siamese Prince which was sailing to Liverpool.
 On 17 February 1941, the merchantman was torpedoed by the U-69 with the loss of all 68 aboard, one day short of her destination.

 Tapscott gradually recovered and moved to Canada in 1941 and initially enlisted in the Canadian Army.
 The army though recorded that Tapscott was suffering from 'neurosis anxiety' (more commonly known as PTSD today).
 He rejoined the Merchant Navy in March 1943 and remained in that service throughout the war.
 He committed suicide at his home in Cardiff, aged 42, in September 1963.
 He had written a suicide note to the local paper, the South Wales Echo, in which he described how the depression he was suffering, from his experience lost at sea, were making his life intolerable.
 Tapscott had a wife, Norma, and daughter Diane.

 The captain of the Widder (and later the German auxiliary cruiser Michel), Helmuth von Ruckteschell, was captured by the British and tried for war crimes.
 In May 1947, he was sentenced to 10 years imprisonment, commuted to 7 years and died in prison, aged 58.

 The jolly boat

 Lady Oakes, the wife of a wealthy Canadian, Sir Harry Oakes, bought the jolly boat at auction in Nassau in December 1940.
 She donated the boat to the Mystic Seaport Museum, Connecticut, in 1941, where it was displayed.

 By the fiftieth anniversary in 1990, the boat had been put in storage at the museum.
 The Imperial War Museum, London, contacted the museum and the boat was transferred to London where it is on display.
 One of the key people involved in the repatriation of the jolly boat was Anthony Smith, the broadcaster and author of 'Survived', an account of the Anglo Saxon and her crew.
-Together with Ted Milburn, the son of the Anglo Saxons Chief Engineer, they worked to get the boat moved to the Imperial War Museum London.
+Together with Ted Milburn, the son of the Anglo Saxons chief engineer, they worked to get the boat moved to the Imperial War Museum, London.

-The jolly boat finally returned to the UK on 15 November 1997.
+The jolly boat finally returned to the United Kingdom on 15 November 1997.
 After conservation the boat was put on display in May 1998 as the central exhibit of 'Survival at Sea: Stories of the Merchant Navy in the Second World War'.